vijaydaultani/blog/_posts/2021-10-10-demystifying-transformer.md

 }
 ```

-*If you notice mistakes and errors in this post, don't hesitate to contact me at [vijay dot daultani at gmail dot com], and I would be pleased to correct them!*
+*If you notice mistakes and errors in this post, don't hesitate to contact me at in the chat section below, and I would be pleased to correct them!*

 See you in the next post :D